Dee4GitHub/angularjs-tdd-demo/0301_Test_Services_Inject/README.md

 Notes:
 -------

-1. Express version I am using is 4.13.3, this is the latest version as of today.
-Daniel Stern made use of earlier version of express that was latest at the time of making the video
+1. I have commented out the failing test in the main.spec.js.
+If you like to see the output of the failing test, you would need to uncomment the following line of code in the main.spec.js
+    (line 13)
+    //expect(contactService.contacts).to.be.an('number');